Having a pig farming business plan is vital if you are interested in pig farming. Pig Farming is a booming area of production with much promise.

 - Overview of the current situation

 - This section of the pig farming business plan may be helpful when the plan is to be used for securing financial assistance.
-The overview helps set the context of how the business has changed over time and gotten to its current form.
-It should talk about how the business’ financial measures have changed over time.
-Then, information related to the business location (you can add pictures), current sales, inventories, assets, marketing area, number of employees, and any other helpful information.
+The overview helps set the context of how the business has changed and gotten to its current form.
+It should discuss how the business’ financial measures have changed.
+Then, information related to the business location (you can add pictures), current sales, inventories, assets, marketing area, number of employees, and other helpful information.
 The reader should have a snapshot picture of the business’s current status.

 Marketing Management of Pig farming business plan